varbrad/aoc17-js/README.md

 Run using Node 8 (or lower maybe, who knows).

-Run the days solutions using `node day1`, `node day2`, etc.
+Run the days solutions using `node day1`, `node day2`, etc. Make sure to `npm install` first to make sure any deps are installed.

 ### Tests

-First install the dev deps via `npm install`.

-Then run the tests (and automatically runs solutions for some reason) using `npm test day1`, `npm test day2`, etc.
+Run the tests (and automatically runs solutions for some reason) using `npm test day1`, `npm test day2`, etc.